HeySoyH/DOOMpad/README.md

 ---
 Brief instructions:  <br>

-Download then unzip wherever.  <br>
+Download the project then unzip wherever.  <br>
 Run "start.bat" to begin playing.  <br>
 Run "stop.bat" when finish playing (closing the windows manually will not end background processes).  <br>